bmridula-git/Web-Security-Assessment-Toolkit/README.md

 - This is a demonstration/portfolio project built to explore HTTP security header analysis and basic web recon techniques.
-- Not intended for scanning targets you don't own or have permission to test.
+- All testing during development was performed against a domain I own — this tool is not intended for scanning targets you don't own or don't have explicit permission to test.
 - SSL certificate verification is disabled when fetching target headers, to allow analysis of sites with self-signed or misconfigured certs — this is fine for a local demo tool but shouldn't be replicated in production code.